 ― Mokokoma Mokhonoana

 The Covid-19 outbreak–a sudden attack on humanity–enormously impacted world-leading economies and tottered out every living soul over this earth.
 Hundreds of millions of people are at risk of falling into extreme poverty.
 The virus outbreak and the series of lockdowns have posed an unforeseen threat to the socio-economic, physical, mental, and even emotional stability of humans.
-Leaving the poor, daily wage workers, women and children being the hardest hit.
+Leaving the poor, daily wage workers, women and children as the most hit.

 The pandemic has disturbed the entire economic structure, from farmers to CEO of big corporate.
 All being tied in an economic chain are caged at their homes due to border closures, trade restrictions and confinement measures that have prevented them from entering into the market.
 This has prevented the money flow in the economy, disrupting the living conditions for poor and vulnerable groups.
 Though many enterprises have shifted on a work-from-home platform, and are somehow earning their bread.